 Much of the current disconnect between science and faith is caused by misunderstandings of how science works.
 Here, Benner discusses the nature of scientific progress and the difficulty of defining what is and is not science.
-Discussion questions are included at the bottom of the post.

 It is easy to be confused about what science is and what scientists do.
 In part, this is because scientists do so many different things in so many different ways.
 By way of illustration, I was a Junior Fellow in the Harvard Society of Fellows in the 1980s.
 I shared this pleasure with many other young scientists who were also launching their careers within the Society.

 One member of my cohort was Gary Belovsky, now a professor of biology at Notre Dame.
 He was interested in how animals search for food, how this search relates to competition between species, and how nutrients were recycled in the ecosystem.
 To a layperson, however, Gary traveled in Montana chasing moose and analyzing their droppings.

 Another Junior Fellow was Lawrence Krauss, a cosmologist interested in the birth and death of the universe.
 Lawrence, who later wrote The Physics of Star Trek, recently assumed leadership of the Origins program at Arizona State University.
 As he did his science, Lawrence mostly sat in his office working with equations.

 I was a chemist.
 I was interested in how the phenomenon of life could be understood in terms of the interactions between its constituent molecules, and how this understanding might help diagnose and treat human disease.
 What I did all day was make molecules, doing something that looked much like what chefs do when they are cooking in a restaurant kitchen.

 Each of us called ourselves "scientist".
 And yet there was scarcely more similarity in what we did in our daily lives than there is between (for example) an auto mechanic and a symphony conductor.
 Field work, equations, and cooking sample quite broadly all of human activity.